hrushikeshrv/mjxgui/docs/customizing/functionality.md

 ---
 layout: default
+title: Custom Functions & Symbols
-title: Customizing
+parent: Customizing
-nav_order: 3
+nav_order: 1
 ---

-# Customizing
+# Custom Functions & Symbols
 {: .no_toc }
 MJXGUI lets you add support for functions and/or symbols that are not already present in the editor widget.